Regulation of Lobbying Act 2015

 Charlie Phelan - Temporary Tax Appeal Commissioner

-The Commissioner's responsibilities are in accordance with the Finance (Tax Appeals) Act 2015 which specifically provides that they shall be independent in the performance of their duties.
+The Chairperson and Commissioner's responsibilities are in accordance with the Finance (Tax Appeals) Act 2015 which specifically provides that they shall be independent in the performance of their duties.
 In addition, various provisions in the 2015 Act provide the Commissioner with powers to:

 decide whether or not to accept an appeal,